Updated on: October 1, 2024

 Do I need a password manager for my PC?

-Yes, you should be using a password manager.
-Nowadays, just about every aspect of our lives is managed through online accounts and services, which means we not only need hundreds of online logins, but we need them to be safe from potential hackers.
+Yes, you should be using a top-tier password manager.
+Nowadays, almost every aspect of our lives is managed through online accounts and services, meaning we need hundreds of online logins safe from potential hackers.
+You could use your browser’s native password manager, but these are less secure and lacking in features compared to the best standalone alternatives.

-Premium standalone password managers use multiple layers of secure encryption technology, which make them the safest way to manage your online life.
-They can also generate, save, and store an unlimited number of passwords, have excellent auto-fill capabilities, and come with a lot of other useful features such as password sharing, password health monitoring, emergency access solutions, and much more.
-The best password managers aren’t free, but they also aren’t expensive, and they offer an excellent value considering the security and convenience they provide.
+In addition to protecting your data with unbreakable encryption, the best password managers also provide convenience.
+They can generate, save, and store an unlimited number of passwords, have excellent auto-fill capabilities, and come with many other useful features such as password sharing, password health monitoring, emergency access solutions, and much more.

 Does Windows 11 have a password manager?

 No, but Microsoft Edge — Windows 11’s default browser — does.
-However, while Edge’s password manager has improved in recent years, it’s still nowhere near as good as the standalone premium password managers I’ve recommended above.
+However, while Edge’s password manager has improved in recent years, I don’t recommend using built-in password managers like the one that comes with Edge.

 Microsoft Edge’s password manager encrypts your passwords locally on your device, and the encryption key is stored in your operating system’s storage.
-This means that should your device become compromised, hackers would potentially be able to access and read all of your passwords.
-Premium password managers use multiple levels of encryption technology, including master passwords and 2FA, to protect your data against all kinds of cyber attacks.
+This means that should your device be compromised, hackers could access and read your passwords.
+The best premium password managers offer far greater protection and useful quality-of-life features.

 Why can’t I just use the Chrome/Firefox/Edge password manager?